Largest Coworking Companies

-The first interaction with a business is the one where potential customers are the most engaged with your business.
-For example, if a lead subscribes to your newsletter, this is that critical moment when you have the best chance to get them to try your service.
+The first interaction with a business is when potential customers are the most engaged.
+For example, if a lead subscribes to your newsletter, that is the critical moment when you have the best chance to get them to try your service.
 Unfortunately, many leads tend to forget about a business they connected with very quickly because of the wide variety of options and inundation of other marketing emails in their inbox.
 So, quickly after the initial contact, if there is no tangible connection made with the first contact, it's easy for leads to ignore or forget about further attempts.

-That’s why welcome emails – the emails that are sent to people shortly after they subscribed to a newsletter – have the highest open rate.
+That’s why welcome emails – the emails that are sent to people shortly after they've subscribed to a newsletter or marketing emails – have the highest open rate.
 In fact, Business 2 Community claims that these emails generate 5x more clicks and 4x more opens than regular ones.
 Unsurprisingly, welcome emails generate up to 33% more engagement compared to customers who don’t receive them.

 One way to try and re-engage passive subscribers is win-back campaigns.
 Simply explained, these are email campaigns designed specifically for the purpose of enticing them to return and take one more look at what you have to offer them.
 For coworking businesses, a win-back campaign is also an excellent opportunity to reengage leads, so we’re going to share what you need to know in order to do it properly.